-When you join the 401(k) Savings Plan, you may have an account balance from another employer's qualified tax-deferred plan.
-You may "rollover" - or transfer - your account from the other plan to this Plan and continue deferring income taxes on that money.
+When you join the 401(k) Savings Plan, you may have an account balance from another employer's qualified retirement plan.
+You may rollover your account from the other plan to this Plan and continue deferring income taxes on that money.